 Support with taking your medication

-There are things that you can do to make it easy for you to take them on your own.
+If you find it hard to take your prescribed medication as directed, there are things that you can do to make it easy for you to take them on your own.

 Some simple things that you can do yourself are: